WenpeiZhang/Operating-Systems-Three-Easy-Pieces/School Work/Process Synchronization/Outline and Summary.md

 6. The wish for **atomocity**
 * **Atomically**, in this context, means “as a unit”, which sometimes we take as “all or none.”
 What we’d like is to execute the three instruction sequence atomically:there is no in-between state.
 * what we will instead do is ask the hardware for a few useful instructions upon which we can build a general set of what we call **syn- chronization primitives.**

-####Learning to build multi-threaded code that accesses critical sections in a synchronized and controlled manner is the main theme of this chapter.
+#### Learning to build multi-threaded code that accesses critical sections in a synchronized and controlled manner is the main theme of this chapter.

-#####Two main problems to solve:
+##### Two main problems to solve:
 a.
 Interactions of threads when accessing shared variables and the need to support atomicity for critical sections.
 (Mutex/Lock)
 b.
 Interactions of threads when one thread must wait for another to complete some action before it continues.
 (Condition variables)

+##### Key Concurrency Terms
+1. A **critical section** is a piece of code that accesses a shared resource, usually a variable or data structure.

+2. A **race condition** arises if multiple threads of execution enter the critical section at roughly the same time; both attempt to update the shared data structure, leading to a surprising (and perhaps un- desirable) outcome.

+3. An **indeterminate** program consists of one or more race conditions; the output of the program varies from run to run, depending on which threads ran when.
+The outcome is thus not **deterministic**, something we usually expect from computer systems.

+4.To avoid these problems, threads should use some kind of **mutual exclusion** primitives; doing so guarantees that only a single thread ever enters a critical section, thus avoiding races, and resulting in deterministic program outputs.

 1. Three requirements for the **critical-section** problem are: **Mutual exclusion, Progress, Bounded waiting.**(Exiercise 6.1，6.2)